-Application deadline for the 2019-2020 academic year is October 31, 2018.
-This program is funded by the U.S. Department of State, and has provided scholarships to over 27,000 secondary school students from 20 different countries in the last 26 years.
-Currently, 922 students are studying in the U.S. on the FLEX program.
+This program is funded by the U.S. Department of State, and has provided scholarships to over 29,000 secondary school students from 20 different countries in the last 29 years.
+Every year, around 900-1,000 students are studying in the U.S. on the FLEX program.

 The Fulbright Program of the U.S. Government provides opportunities for study, research, and teaching in the U.S. Created in 1946 “to increase mutual understanding between the people of the United States and the people of other countries,” the Fulbright program also provides opportunities for U.S. citizens to study, conduct research, and teach in Hungary.

 Iowa International Writing Program (IWP) – for writers